 In the 12th century, King Richard the Lionheart enclosed the White Tower with a curtain wall and had a moat dug around it filled with water from the Thames.
 The moat was not successful until Henry III, in the 13th century, employed a Dutch moat-building technique.
 This king greatly strengthened the curtain wall, breaking down the city wall to the east, to extend the circuit, despite the protests of the citizens of London and even supernatural warnings, according to chronicler Matthew Paris.
 Henry III transformed the tower into a major royal residence and had palatial buildings constructed within the Inner Bailey.

-It had been thought that there have been at least six ravens in residence at the tower for centuries.
+had been thought that there have been at least six ravens in residence at the tower for centuries.
 It was said that Charles II ordered their removal following complaints from John Flamsteed, the Royal Astronomer.[5]
 However, they were not removed because Charles was then told of the legend that if the ravens ever leave the Tower of London, the White Tower, the monarchy, and the entire kingdom would fall (the London Stone has a similar legend).
 Charles, following the time of the English Civil War, superstition or not, was not prepared to take the chance, and instead had the observatory moved to Greenwich.

-Anne Askew is the only woman on record to have been tortured in the tower, after being taken there in 1546 on a charge of heresy.
+in 1546 on a charge of heresy.
 Sir Anthony Kingston, the Constable of the Tower of London, was ordered to torture Anne in an attempt to force her to name other Protestants.
 Anne was put on the Rack.
 Kingston was so impressed with the way Anne behaved that he refused to carry on torturing her, and Henry VIII's Lord Chancellor had to take over.

 No comments: